-Continue the drive along the Caribbean coast to the charming old Spanish colonial town of Trinidad.
-Designated a UNESCO World Heritage site, Trinidad is one of the best preserved towns in all of Latin America, famous for its lovely, cobblestone streets, pastel colored houses with elaborate wrought-iron grills, as well as beautiful palaces, plazas, and churches, such as the beautiful Iglesia y Convento de San Francisco.
-Dinner this evening is at our beachfront hotel located on Playa Ancon on the Caribbean Sea.
-Accommodations: Las Brisas Del Mar.
+Continue the drive to the charming old Spanish colonial town of Trinidad.
+Designated a UNESCO World Heritage site, Trinidad is one of the best preserved towns in all of Latin America.
+Check in to your hotel before dinner this evening.
+Accommodations: Iberostar Trinidad.
 Breakfast, lunch & dinner provided.

-Day 5: Trinidad.
-After breakfast this morning, visit the Casa del Alfarero, a pottery house that was founded and and has been managed by the Santander Family for generations.
-Today you’ll learn the process of ceramic production and have the opportunity to create a piece of your own.
+Day 8: Trinidad.
+After breakfast this morning, visit the Casa del Alfarero, a pottery house that was founded and has been managed by the Santander Family for generations.
+Today you'll learn the process of ceramic production and have the opportunity to create a piece of your own.

 Continue to one of Trinidad's many "casas particulares" or bed and breakfasts, where you'll enjoy a tour and a discussion with the owners.
 Learn how bed and breakfasts are one of Cuba's new entrepreneurial opportunities in a society where the state typically owns most enterprises.
 Ask questions and share insights about U.S. businesses, including the ever popular bed and breakfasts that are ubiquitous in the U.S.

-Continue to Templo de Yemaya, where a Santeria practitioner and some of the religion’s devotees explain the basic principles of Santeria.
+Continue to Templo de Yemaya, where a Santeria Practitioner along with some of the religion's devotees explains the basic principles of Santeria.
 Discuss the role of religion and religious organizations throughout both Cuba and the U.S.

 Lunch today is at the beautifully restored Hacienda de Manaca Iznaga, located in the heart of the Valley de los Ingenios, a series of valleys once known as a center for sugar production.
 Built in the late 1700s, the mansion displays an exhibition of paintings depicting the lives of slaves on sugar plantations.

-After lunch learn, through the stories of local families, about the region’s harsh past, where great fortunes were made on the backs of African slaves, and where many descendants of the Afro-Cuban slaves still reside.
+After lunch, learn about the region's harsh past, where great fortunes were made on the backs of African slaves, and where many descendants of the Afro-Cuban slaves still reside.

 After dinner, join Cubans at either Casa de la Musica or Casa de la Trova for a community block party, a celebration where locals from all walks of life and generations come to eat, drink, build friendships, and discuss neighborhood matters.
 Enjoy the celebration, regarded as one of the best experiences of the trip, and engage in discussions with the locals about community life in Cuba and the US.
-Breakfast, lunch & dinner provided.
+Breakfast & lunch provided.

-Day 8: Depart Havana/Arrive Miami.
-After breakfast in the hotel this morning, bid farewell to Cuba as you transfer to Havana’s José Martí International Airport and check-in for your charter flight back to Miami.
-Adios Havana!
+Day 9: Depart Cienfuegos/Arrive Miami.
+Today, bid farewell to Cuba as you transfer to Cienfuegos International Airport and check-in for your charter flight back to Miami.
+Adios Cuba!
+Breakfast provided.

 Follow Friendly Planet Share the love of travel